neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

 -- Sample

-* def calculate_graph_data(Dict data) --> Dict : The function receives data parameters, updates the sample object's field values and calculates and returns the plot data.
+* def calculate_graph_data(data: dict) --> dict : The function receives data parameters, updates the sample object's field values and calculates and returns the plot data.
 The incoming data have the following format: e.g.
      .. code-block:: bash

         {